ed-cybros/ed-cybros/README.md

 ## Working style

-My working style is **slow but thorough**, with attention to detail and a preference for understanding systems before extending complexity.
+My working style is **slow but thorough**, with attention to detail and a preference for understanding systems before extending their complexity.